Riding shotgun: Tombstone, Arizona Territory

 Near Drew's Station, just outside Contention City, a man stepped into the road and commanded them to "Hold!"
 Three cowboys attempted to rob the stage.
 Paul, in the driver's seat, fired his shotgun and emptied his revolver at the robbers, wounding a cowboy later identified as Bill Leonard in the groin.
 Philpot, riding shotgun, and passenger Peter Roerig, riding in the rear dickey seat, were both shot and killed.
 The horses spooked and Paul wasn't able to bring the stage under control for almost a mile, leaving the robbers with nothing.
 Paul, who normally rode shotgun, later said he thought the first shot killing Philpot had been meant for him.

 When Wyatt Earp first arrived in Tombstone in December 1879, he initially took a job as a stagecoach shotgun messenger for Wells Fargo, guarding shipments of silver bullion.
 When Earp was appointed Pima County Deputy Sheriff on July 27, 1881, his brother Morgan Earp took over his job.

 Historical weapon

 When Wells, Fargo & Co. began regular stagecoach service from Tipton, Missouri to San Francisco, California in 1858, they issued shotguns to its drivers and guards for defense along the perilous 2,800 mile route.
 The guard was called a shotgun messenger and they were issued a Coach gun, typically a 10-gauge or 12-gauge, short, double-barreled shotgun.

 Modern usage

-More recently, the term has been applied to a game, usually played by groups of friends to determine who rides beside the driver in a car.
-Typically, this involves claiming the right to ride shotgun by being the first person to call out "shotgun" when everyone is in view of the vehicle; in some regions, calling shotgun too early disqualifies one from the game.
-The game creates an environment that is fair by forgetting and leaving out most seniority except that parents and significant others automatically get shotgun, and this meanwhile leaves out any conflicts that may have previously occurred when deciding who gets to ride shotgun.
+The term has been applied to an informal game, typically played by younger people.
+When three or more people are getting into a vehicle, the first person to say "shotgun" determines who rides beside the driver.
+Specific rules used vary.